mohamadiarch/awesome-cheatsheets/oop.md

 ![Encapsulation](https://i.ibb.co/JB6HF7T/image.png)

-Encapsulation is the mechanism of wrapping the instance variables and methods together as a single unit like a class & exposing the selected information to the outside world.
+Encapsulation is the mechanism of wrapping the instance variables and methods together as a single unit like a class & exposing the selected information to the outside world.Exp: diffrenet section of company: finance,sales and managemnet

 Encapsulation can also be defined in two different ways: